-The Prairie Oat Growers Association (POGA) is a voluntary organization that was established in 1998 to promote the interests of oat growers.
-POGA is comprised of the Saskatchewan Oat Development Commission (SaskOats), the Alberta Oat Growers Commission (AOGC), and the Manitoba Oat Growers Association (MOGA).
+The Prairie Oat Growers Association (POGA) is a voluntary organization of Prairie oat growers that was established in 1998 to promote the interests of oat growers and oat marketing.
+POGA is comprised of the Alberta Oat Growers Commission (AOGC), the Saskatchewan Oat Development Commission (SaskOats) and the Manitoba Oat Growers Association (MOGA).